ojasJO/Dominosa/README.md

-i# Dominosa Solver: Architectural Prototype (Phase 1)
+# Dominosa Solver: Architectural Prototype (Phase 1)

 **A deterministic constraint-satisfaction engine for the Dominosa logic puzzle, built on a custom pointer-based graph architecture.**